-SAS System 200-Aluminium is a hook-on suspended aluminium ceiling system; a range of square, rectangular, trapezoidal and triangular are supported from a concealed J-bar suspension rail.
-A range of acoustic backing options provide up to 49dB acoustic attenuation or Class A acoustic absorption.
-For further details please visit www.sasintgroup.com/system200
+SAS System 120 is a modular clip-in steel suspended ceiling system; Square and rectangular clip-in metal ceiling tiles are supported from a concealed SAS suspension grid.
+A range of acoustic backing options provide up to 42dB acoustic attenuation or Class A acoustic absorption.
+For further details, including the dimensions of the individual grid items, please visit www.sasintgroup.com/system120

-There are various ceiling tile sizes available; however the amount of material per square metre was determined based on the assumption of a 600x600mm aluminium tile.
+There are various ceiling tile sizes available; however the amount of material per square metre was determined based on the assumption of a 600x600mm steel tile.
 A standard grid system is defined for this ceiling system; however a choice of ceiling tiles is available and as such this EPD includes LCA data on all five of the following tile options.

-System 200-Aluminium Tile Options
+System 120 Tile Options

-- Tile 1: Plain tile. - Tile 2: Perforated tile with acoustic fleece. - Tile 3: Perforated tile with 18mm x 80kg/m3 acoustic pad - Perforated tile with 18mm x 80kg/m3 acoustic pad and aluminium Tile 4: backing plate. - Perforated tile with 18mm x 80kg/m3 acoustic pad and 12mm Tile 5: plasterboard.
+Tile 1: Plain tile.

+Tile 2: Perforated tile with acoustic fleece.

+Tile 3: Perforated tile with 18mm x 80kg/m3 acoustic pad

+Tile 4: Perforated tile with 18mm x 80kg/m3 acoustic pad and steel backing plate.

+Tile 5: Perforated tile with 18mm x 80kg/m3 acoustic pad and 12mm plasterboard.